maxnfrankel/maxnfrankel.github.io/pages/3_Art and science in Stockholm.md

 We ended up getting 32 researchers applicants to the program, much more than we expected.
 Instead of selecting 10 researchers from the applicants, we decided to restructure the program to accomodate for everyone.
 Due to the large number of researchers, the art professors decided to accept all 15 of the artist applicants as well.

-I assigned each artist to two labs based off of a ranked selection made by the artist and scheduled lab tours in the week following the first meeting.
-These tours are currently underway.
-We hope that these visits will spark collaborations, and we plan to have an exhibition of the artwork created on April 25th.
+I assigned each artist to two labs based off of a ranked selection made by the artist and scheduled lab tours in the weeks following the first meeting.
+We hope that these visits will spark collaborations, and plan to have an exhibition of the artwork created on April 25th.